Oaxaca en la historia y en el mito

 A pamphlet distributed to attendees at the inauguration described the mural as a "mapamundi oaxaqueño" or a Oaxacan worldmap.
-The mural is a visual history of Oaxaca from prehistoric times to modern times.
+The mural is a visual history of Oaxaca from prehistoric times to modern times, with little detail past the Mexican Revolution.
 The images selected and not selected in a visual history are key to the final message.
-Bustos focused on images of the liberal traditions and reform in his interpretation of the history of Oaxaca, largely leaving out those who opposed liberal ideas and also played important roles in Oaxacan and Mexican history.
-This article cites academic research and government publications, with the later being prone to perpetuating what has been called "mithified" history.
+Bustos focused on images of the liberal traditions and reform in his interpretation of the history of Oaxaca, largely leaving out those who opposed liberal ideas, such as the church and monarchists and also played important roles in Oaxacan and Mexican history.
+This article cites academic research and government publications, with the latter being prone to perpetuating what has been called "mithified" history.